davidiw/os-website/lab/lab1.md

 > To become familiar with the C calling conventions on the x86, find
 > the address of the `test_backtrace` function in
 > `obj/kern/kernel.asm`, set a breakpoint there, and examine what
 > happens each time it gets called after the kernel starts.

+> **Question**

-How many
+> 1. How many
 >   32-bit words does each recursive nesting level of `test_backtrace`
 >   push on the stack, and what are those words?

 The above exercise should give you the information you need to implement a stack backtrace function, which you should call `mon_backtrace()`.
 A